 Sk8 Shades are hand crafted sunglasses made from recycled skateboards by ‘jack of all trades’ Dave de Witt who has journeyed through as a flowrider instructor, skatepark manager, rock wall attendant, cruise ship employee to self employed skatepark builder, cabinetmaker, custom furniture designer and now sunglass maker.

 Necessity being the mother of invention, Dave started off in may 2008 when his sunglasses broke, he discovered he had tools and resources to make himself another rather than spend money on a new one.
+He also had proclear contact lenses, anyway.

 Dave describes the 3-5 day Sk8 shades process